CharityZawadi/Exploratory_data_analysis/README.md

 Linear regression is a statistical method for modeling the linear relationship between a dependent variable y and one or more independent variables x.
 The goal of linear regression is to find the best-fit line that can explain the relationship between x and y.

-How to Implement Linear Regression
-To implement linear regression, you need to follow these steps:
+How to Implement Linear Regression, to implement linear regression, you need to follow these steps:

 Collect and preprocess the data: Collect the data and preprocess it by cleaning, transforming, and scaling it as necessary.
 Split the data into training and test sets.